rajatgirotra/study/java/udemy/java_course/intro_01/src/README_8.txt

 you can also use the "jar cfe app.jar MyApp MyApp.class" (i.e. e option).
 This overrides the Main-Class already defined in the manifest file if any.
 You can then just run the application directly using "java -jar <jar_file>"

+jar cfe app.jar foo.MyApp foo/MyApp.class # if the entry point is inside a package.

 Setting Application Entry Point
 ================================